edward-reehorst/RadioML_2016/README.md

 - [x] Porting the code over to Python 3
 - [x] Making it work without docker
 - [x] Making it work with GNURadio 3.6+
-- [ ] Generating both 2016a/b datasets without deprecated gr-mediatools library
+- [ ] Generating both 2016a/b datasets without the deprecated gr-mediatools library